cornish/pathology-nlp/README.md

 5. If differences between PDF and XML, PDF is winner as that's what people fill out.

 The `diagnosticcomment`, `finaldiagnosis`, or `microscopicdescription` fields may contain synoptic reports

+## For Paper

+* Need to report micro- and macro-averaged precision, recall, and F score.
+* Calculate 95% confidence intervals by bootstrapping from test set